trex111/raspberrypi-weather/README.md

   		startx
 	fi

 The last bit is to setup /home/pi/.xinitrc to run chromium whenever you run startx.
-Here's the full list of chromium arguments.
+Here's the full list of chromium arguments(https://peter.sh/experiments/chromium-command-line-switches/).

 ----------------------------------------------------------------------------------
 	#!/usr/bin/env sh